Financial-Times/ft-origami/new-starter-guide/new-starter-to-origami.md

 <your name>
 ```

-This should expedite your request for admin privileges on your machine.
+This should hurry your request for admin privileges on your machine.

 ### Slack

-1. Install Slack (This can be done without admin privileges).
+1. Install Slack (You can do this without admin privileges).
-  > To install certain apps without admin privileges, you can access the Self Service app facility by finding it on your machine via Spotlight (under the assumption it's a Mac) Log in with your network details, and do a search for the Slack app and install.
+  > To install software without having admin privileges.
+You can access the Self Service application by finding it on your machine.
+Log in with your network details, and do a search for the Slack app and install.
 This is the same with browsers like Google Chrome or Mozilla Firefox.
-You will need to be connected to the FT LAN for this to work.
+You will need to be on the FT LAN for this to work.

 2. The Slack domain for FT is `financialtimes`.
 Log into the domain with your FT email address.

-3. Join the `#ft-origami` channel and ask for invites to the internal channels from the Origami team.
+3. Join the `#ft-origami` channel, then ask the team to add you to the internal channels.

 ### Code repositories

-1. The public repositories are found at [GitHub/Financial-Times](https://github.com/Financial-Times) on GitHub.
-The private ones are found at [BitBucket](http://git.svc.ft.com/).
+1. The public repositories are at [GitHub/Financial-Times](https://github.com/Financial-Times) on GitHub.
+The private ones are at [BitBucket](http://git.svc.ft.com/).
 Origami repositories should be public if at all possible.
 We also are looking into moving all private repositories onto GitHub.

 2. Ask the Origami team for access to the following:
-  - To be added to the GitHub organisation Financial-Times
+  - The GitHub organisation Financial-Times
-  - To be added to the `origami-core` & `origami-colloborators` on the GitHub organisation's teams.
+  - The `origami-core` & `origami-colloborators` on the GitHub organisation's teams.
   - Granted admin access to BitBucket.

 3. If you haven't done so already, please set up [2-factor authentication](https://help.github.com/articles/about-two-factor-authentication/) for GitHub.

-4. If you are using SSH, then don't forget to [generate new keys](https://help.github.com/articles/generating-an-ssh-key/), and add to your GitHub account if you haven't done so already.
+4. If you are using SSH, then don't forget to [generate new keys](https://help.github.com/articles/generating-an-ssh-key/), and add to your GitHub account.

 ### LastPass

 Please do not just sign up on LastPass.com for a free account.
 You need to invited to the FT Enterprise LastPass account.
-To do this, ask `itservicedesk@ft.com` for your LastPass account to be enabled and, once this has been done, ask in the internal Origami channel on Slack to be added to the Origami team shared LastPass folder as an administrator.
+Ask `itservicedesk@ft.com` to enable your LastPass account.
+Then ask a member of the team to add you to the Shared-origami folder as an administrator.

 ### Other tools

-Ask the Origami team to be added to:
+Ask the Origami team for access to:

 - [Sentry](https://app.getsentry.com/auth/login/financial-times/)
 - [Pingdom](https://www.pingdom.com/) (_optional_)
 - [Heroku](https://www.heroku.com/)
-  - You will need to set up a Heroku account with your FT.com email address (Please enable <abbr title="Two Factor Authentication">2FA</abbr>).
+  - Set up a Heroku account with your FT.com email address (Please enable <abbr title="Two Factor Authentication">2FA</abbr>).

 ### Two Factor Authentication

-You will be asked to add <abbr title="Two Factor Authentication">2FA</abbr> for the following:
+You will need to add <abbr title="Two Factor Authentication">2FA</abbr> for the following:

 - Work email
 - GitHub